Aaron-Gp/iGEM-2024/content/drylab-hardware.md

 To facilitate user operation, we have added detailed user instructions in the App and will record demonstration videos for ease of use.
 At the same time, we have organized detailed system design blueprints and modeling files, as well as detailed component selection and manufacturing methods.
 You can contact us on the contribution page to obtain the relevant documents, thereby assisting other participants in replicating our device.
 Our main controller and major systems utilize common integrated units, while other parts are made using industrial processing and 3D printing techniques, making them easy to replicate for reference and implementation by other teams.

-References
+[*References*]{.text-2xl}

-[1] Wang Y, Chen H, Lin K, et al. Ultrasensitive single-step CRISPR detection of monkeypox virus in minutes with a vest-pocket diagnostic device[j].
+1. Wang Y, Chen H, Lin K, et al. Ultrasensitive single-step CRISPR detection of monkeypox virus in minutes with a vest-pocket diagnostic device[j].
 Nature Communications, 2024, 15(1):3279.